genmancoder/dorsu-notes-app/README.md

 # DORSU Notes

-This tool will let you save your most commonly used snippets or fragments of code from different programming languages.
+This tool will let you save your notes and to-do list.

-Note: This is an early version of Snippex and there should be bugs and features to improved/implemented/included in this tool.
+Note: This is an early version of DORSU Notes and there should be bugs and features to improved/implemented/included in this tool.
 Please feel free to ask questions.

+You can also request features you want to be included in the next update.

 ## Features
-- Register to Firebase database
+- Register
 - Login
-- Create new snippets
+- Create new note
-- Create folder
-- Search snippets
+- Add description
+- Add to-do list
-- View snippets
+- Add labels
-- View snippets by folder
-- View snippets by tags
+- Move note to trash
+- Move note to archive section

 ## Features to be implemented soon:
+- Dark / Light Theme
+- Add image to note
-- Share snippets to social media platform
+- Add color to note
-- Editing of snippets
-- Editing of Folder names
-- Delete folders
-- Delete snippets
+- Add folder
-- View raw code
+- Add project site.

 # Getting Started with Create React App